-Tata Group Chief Warns Of UK Steel Plant Closures Without Subsidy
+Tata Group Chief Warns of UK Steel Plant Closures Without Subsidy

 The Indian steel giant is one of Europe's leading steel producers, with steelmaking in the Netherlands and the UK, and manufacturing plants across Europe.

-Last month, Tata Steel said it has the ambition to produce net-zero steel by 2050 at the latest and to have reduced 30 percent of CO2 emissions by 2030.
+Last month, Tata Steel said it has an ambition to produce net-zero steel by 2050 at the latest and to have reduced 30 per cent of CO2 emissions by 2030.

 The vast majority of that work will need to happen in South Wales, the company’s largest operational site at Port Talbot.